RobolinkInc/doc-v2/docs/zumi/blockly/Junior/03-Screen/02-sad.md

 ##### Description

-Displays a face with sad eyes on Zumi's screen
+Displays Zumi's sad eyes on the screen.

 ##### Parameters